pubkey/event-reduce/README.md

 - EventReduce only works with queries that have a [predictable](https://stackoverflow.com/a/11599283) sort-order for any given documents. (you can make any query predicable by adding the primary key as last sort parameter)

-- EventReduce can be used with relational databases but not on relational queries that run over multiple tables/collections. (you can use views as workarround)
+- EventReduce can be used with relational databases but not on relational queries that run over multiple tables/collections. (you can use views as workarround so that you can query over only one table).
+In theory Event-Reduce could also be used for realtional queries but I did not need this for now.
+Also it takes about one week on an average machine to run all optimizations, and having more state functions looks like an NP problem.

 ## Implementations